 Penalty: $1 000.

-[(2) repealed]
+[(2) deleted]

 (3) The court before which any person is convicted under this section may in addition to or in lieu of any penalty, order the offender to pay to the Corporation the amount of the cost or expense incurred or which in the opinion of the court will be incurred by the Corporation in removing the stoppage or obstruction or reforming or improving the drain so as to bring it into a satisfactory condition.